Teddy Bear Goldendoodle Puppies Available Now

 Yes!!!
 This is such an exciting time and my customers love this process!
 We offer a very personalized experience from birth until pickup.
 You will receive pictures within 24 hours of the arrival and every week on the puppies weekly birthday.
 I receive so many comments from previous customers about how much they enjoy this exciting experience!

 Your puppy must be picked up by 8 weeks of age.
-If you need to leave your puppy for an extended period of time you can enroll them in a 2 week basic training program.
+If you need to leave your puppy for an extended period of time the cost is $45 per day.

-I have a great puppy nanny service.
+I use QT Pet Transport.
 They hand deliver your puppy to most major airports.
-The cost for this service is $500-$600.
+The cost for this service is approximately $600.
 The price varies due to State and airport.
 The puppy nanny sets the delivery price so it it subject to change.
+You will book the service.

 Your puppy will go home with a blanket that has moms scent on it to help provide comfort, toy, trial bag of puppy food, Birth Certificate, executed contract and puppy tips.
 Before you pick your puppy up you will receive training material and a supply list.